an evenings worth full-length pieces

 Antonin Artaud, theatrical sensation, finds himself locked in an insane asylum in France with His Double, a Doctor who worships him, and an ensemble of lunatics.
 A dissertation on the Theatre of Cruelty.
 A spurt of blood.

-Three ageless, timeless, deathless sisters weave together the strands of fate in an abandoned Brooklyn subway station, hoping they won't be forgotten.
+Three ageless, timeless, deathless sisters weave together the strands of fate in a basement in Bushwick.
 One of them falls in love, or at least tries to.

 Darkish Seriocomedy, 2m/2f, 25-30 min